<?xml version="1.0" encoding="UTF-8"?>

 Laptop turns on and off repeatedly.</p></blockquote>

-<p><img class="alignnone" title="Reseat laptop memory" src="http://www.laptoprepair101.com/wp-images/troubleshoot-dead-laptop/replace-reseat-memory-04.jpg" alt="" width="450" height="337" /></p>
+<p><img decoding="async" loading="lazy" class="alignnone" title="Reseat laptop memory" src="https://www.laptoprepair101.com/wp-images/troubleshoot-dead-laptop/replace-reseat-memory-04.jpg" alt="" width="450" height="337" /></p>

-</strong>The laptop turn on without showing any image on the screen.
-After a few seconds the laptop turns off by itself.
-Then it turns on and off again.
-It continue turning on and off repeatedly until you power off the laptop completely.</p>
+<p><span style="line-height: 1.5em;">The laptop turn on without showing any image on the screen.
+After a few seconds it turns off by itself.
+Then it turns on and off again.</span></p>

 <p><strong>Possible problem:</strong><br />

-Most likely it happens because of some kind of motherboard failure.
+Most likely this is motherboard failure.
 You can try reseating/replacing memory as I described in the Problem 2.
-If it doesn&#8217;t help, I would say this is motherboard related failure.<br />
+If it doesn&#8217;t help, probably the motherboard failed.</p>

 <blockquote><p><strong>Problem 4.</strong><br />